rfern/vgen_uq/Readme.md

-This is the new Git Repo for WorldVision
+This is the better Git Repo for WorldVision